mdeicas/tb-gwas/README.md

 results of a GWAS on tuberculosis transmissibility.

 ## Requirements
-- Docker (version)
+- Docker
+- Python
 - Slurm
+- Anaconda
+- git

 To run the scripts in this repo, replace all occurrences of `docker1` with `docker` and modify the file paths for your system.
+Slurm is used throughout the repo, but code could be modified to remove that requirement.

 ## Data Used